A lover of handmade jewelry, Donna has been crafting (and wearing) unique pieces of statement jewelry since she can remember.

 12. Once you are happy with the pattern and length of your necklace, it is time to add the other end of your clasp.
 Working with one strand at a time, add the same number of crimp beads to your beading wire that you used at the start.
 Then slide on your clasp, attaching your shortest strand of beading wire through the connection point that will be closest to your neck.

 15. Continue to connect each strand of your wire in the same manner.
-Be sure to connect your beading wires in order so that your longest strand in connected on the outer most spot.
+Be sure to connect your beading wires in order so that your longest strand is connected on the outermost spot.

 16. (Optional) Before you cut your beading wire, put a small drop of superglue on your crimp beads at each connection point (both at the beginning and end of your necklace).
 I like to add this additional insurance to the hold of my beads.
 If you or the person you are giving the necklace to is allergic to any glues, avoid this step.

-Be careful not to get any glue on your clasp and that your strands can still move freely at the connection point.
+Be careful not to get any glue on your clasp, and make sure your strands can still move freely at the connection point.

 17. Once your glue is dry, trim the ends of your beading wire using your wire cutters.
 Try to trim your wire as close to your beads as possible, but be careful not to cut through your finished necklace.

 Other Design Options for a Multi-Strand Beaded Necklace

 There are many ways to design and create your multi-strand beaded necklace.
 The beaded necklace above has a fun bohemian look.
 For this necklace, I used the following: